fabbbrizio/fabbbrizio.github.io/_posts/2015-05-01-Venice Forward Future.md

 The production site became a lab where analog and digital techniques are mixed.
 </div>
 <hr>
-The resulting outcomes are been presented at VL2015.
+The resulting outcomes are been presented at VL2015 (Fuori Salone di Milano – May 2015) and London Design Festival (Tent London – September 2015).

 <img src="http://payload399.cargocollective.com/1/10/325579/10282917/3.1_1250.jpg" alt="Artworks">